tkdevops-commit/digital-tools/README.md

 _More tools coming soon…
 Each new tool will be added to this list with a brief description and direct link for browser access.

 ---

-## 📌 How to Use

-1. Click the link next to the tool name to open it in your browser.
-2. Use the tool directly—no downloads or setup needed.
-3. Export or capture your results for use on websites, social media, or presentations.

----